A strategic research and development plan with a focus on the food packaging of the future.

 New, sustainable, intelligent and recyclable packaging concepts must be developed within the next ten years.
 This through various research and innovation projects.

-This roadmap was developed by Pack4Food and the four spearhead clusters: Flanders’ FOOD (Agri-food industry), VIL (Logistics), Catalisti (Chemicals-Synthetics), SIM (Materials).
+This roadmap was developed by Pack4Food and the four spearhead clusters: Flanders’ FOOD (Agri-food industry), VIL (Logistics), Catalisti (Chemicals-Synthetics) and SIM (Materials).
 It is about a common vision strategy regarding sustainable packaging.
 The focus is on three areas: more circular packaging, intelligent packaging and better logistical processes.